tensorflow/runtime/documents/explicit_dependency.md

 }
 ```

-The manual construction of `Chain` with `hex.new.chain()` should only be used in
+The manual construction of `Chain` with `tfrt.new.chain()` should only be used
-test cases.
+in test cases.
 In practice, we expect the compiler infrastructure to manage
 `Chain`s so that they are passed into functions and kernels that need them, as
 otherwise the executions may not be ordered properly.